felipeserna/printf/README.md

 # Installation

-To install _printf you need to write on your shell "sudo apt-get install _printf".
+To install _printf you need to download all files from the repository or clone it to a folder, compile and execute this function.

 # Synopsis